jtuki/goauth/README.md

 # goauth

-Golang lib to facilitate authenticate.
+Golang lib to facilitate authenticating of communication peers.